hrishin/podset-operator/README.md

 Objective of this Operator/Controller is demonstrate `ReplicaSet` kind of resource implementation using Kubernetes controller pattern.
-Another objective of this repo. is to show how to build the controller from scratch and what challenges/gotchas developer could face.
+Another objective of this repo. is to show how to build the controller from scratch and what challenges a developer could face.
-So a developer could understand the beauty [KuberBuilder](https://github.com/kubernetes-sigs/kubebuilder) or [Operator SDK](https://github.com/operator-framework/operator-sdk) frameworks
+So that a developer could understand the beauty [KuberBuilder](https://github.com/kubernetes-sigs/kubebuilder) or [Operator SDK](https://github.com/operator-framework/operator-sdk) frameworks

 #### PodSet resource
 Once user applies the `PodSet` (`kubectl apply -f podset.yaml`) resource, controller could spin up number of pods mentioned as per `replicas` filed.